aleksandr-kiliushin/learning/src/algorithms/binary-search/readme.md

 ## Output

 - if an element is found, returns **position** where it is located;
-- if an element is not found, returns `null`.
+- if an element is not found, returns -1.

 ## Example 1.
 Guess a number